Dream Tank × PEAC × City Partners

 Civic Champion

-Mayor Laura Weinberg · City of Golden
+Mayor Laura Weinberg · Golden, Colorado

 Mayor Weinberg is not a figurehead.
 She convenes the room, sets civic priority areas for the youth teams, receives the Local Action Blueprint, and brings the program's credibility to every funder and partner conversation.
 NLC board member.